metzgr/eoc/_posts/2021-11-29-in-the-spotlight-evaluator-christina-yancey.md

 I wish that people understood that evaluation is a journey, not a destination.
 Conditions in the world are constantly changing, and we are continuously learning what is working in new and different contexts.

 <strong>What’s a myth about evaluation in the government or more generally that you’d like to bust?</strong><br/>
 There’s a myth that evaluation in government is slower than outside government.
 The reality is that many of the outcomes that we study in an evaluation take time to be realized.
-We evaluators are waiting to observe real-time change, whether that’s observed from inside or outside of government or outside.
+We evaluators are waiting to observe real-time change, whether that’s observed from inside or outside of government.

 <strong>What advice do you have for new Federal evaluators (or staff who are new to evaluation work)?</strong><br/>
 I would tell a new Federal evaluator to seek out fellow innovative, curious thinkers.
 We exist within government and buoy our community of passionate public servants.